dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/workable.md

 > Note: In the pipeline run mentioned above, we are loading two [dependent endpoints](workable.md#dependent-endpoints). “jobs_activities” and “jobs_application_form”.
 To ensure that these endpoints are loaded properly, the **`load_details`** parameter is set as **`True`**.

 That’s it!
-Enjoy running your Workable DLT pipeline!
+Enjoy running your Workable dlt pipeline!